 Despite being a small, independent publishing company, we do not specialise in just one type of book.
-All of our authors are unique and have a book that is either original or groundbreaking.
-For instance, when we acquired the rights to The London Vampire Diaries, a combination of biography written as horror, we knew this was something totally chilling and unique.
-And when Matt Adcock showed us his theologically underpinned dark, sci-fi fantasy title Complete Darkness, we knew that this was a product that would appeal to a large fan base of Christian futuristic fiction.
+All of our authors are unique and have written a book that is either original or ground-breaking.
+For instance, when we acquired the rights to The London Vampire Diaries, a combination of autobiography written as horror, we knew this was something totally chilling and unique.
+And when Matt Adcock showed us his theologically underpinned dark, sci-fi fantasy: Complete Darkness, we knew that this was a product that would appeal to a large fan base of Christian futuristic fiction.
 Likewise, we love nature and have worked on books centred around hedgehogs and toads.
-What matters to us is a passion for storytelling and the passion of the author doing the storytelling.
-Read more about some of our authors below.
+What matters to us is a passion for storytelling and the drive and enthusiasm of the author doing the storytelling.
+Read more about some of our authors below:

 As well as an author, Matt is a blog editor, Communications Professional, and the weekly film reviewer for a regional newspaper group.

 Matt is a lover of all things virtual, sci-fi, superhero and theological...

 He loves to interact with readers: Tweet him: @Cleric20

 Discover more about the Darkmatters Universe: artwork, merchandise, links to prequel short story, media and future plans: www.Completedarknessnovel.com